socialpinpoint/api-social-pinpoint/v1/README.md

     ]

 ### Information Markers
-Social Pinpoint allows you to configure Admin (or Information) Markers that can only be selected/ dragged onto the map by Administrators when logged into the system and are useful for displaying information related to areas on the map.
+Social Pinpoint Classic allows you to configure Admin (or Information) Markers that can only be selected/ dragged onto the map by Administrators when logged into the system and are useful for displaying information related to areas on the map.

 For documentation see [our online documentation](http://wiki.socialpinpoint.com/x/KwAc)